 - Jump to –> Travel Headlamp Reviews

-Imagine riding down a Vietnamese highway & within 5 minutes it’s dark.
+Imagine riding down a Vietnamese highway and within 5 minutes it’s dark.
 A plague of flying insects literally come out of nowhere.
 I slide my helmet visor down to see, without thinking I’ve opened my mouth & a million bugs fly inside.
 I was hungry, but I was kinda waiting until I arrived at the next town to eat dinner.

 A young Vietnamese bloke drives past laughing, his bike lights are dimmed & he’s got his red best headlamp beaming bright.
 There are literally no bugs bothering him, all because of this bloody red light setting on his best headlamp.